Term4K/IT202-006/README.md

 # IT202-006
-repo for NJIT IT202 class
+Repo for NJIT IT202 Spring Class